What are the open call dates?

 - As SINGLE AE, the cascade funding you can receive is limited to 55 k€.

-- The cross-border rule must be apply as: your SME should be cross-border with a least one of the DigiFed partners and this cross-border partner will be tour monitoring partner.
+- The cross-border rule must be applied as: your SME should be cross-border with a least one of the DigiFed partners and this cross-border partner will be tour monitoring partner.

 - Partnerships between more than 2 SMEs will not be accepted for a SINGLE AE.